 Biochemistry as a complementary subject started at Sree Narayana College, Kollam in the academic year 1976-77.
 In the initial years the department offered complementary course for Botany, Zoology under graduate students.
 As of now Sree Narayana College is among one of the two colleges in University of Kerala, where students have the option to take Biochemistry/Chemistry as complementary for Botany and Zoology.
 Later on, when Biotechnology course was introduced in the college during 1998-99, the department offered complementary Biochemistry to Biotechnology students also.
-The department also offers a certificate course in Life Style Diseases and their Management and a bridge course in Oils and Fats from Plants- Future Prospects
+The department also offers two certificate courses viz: Life Style Diseases and their Management and Certificate course in Oils and Fats from Plants- Future Prospects

 The pioneer of the department was Prof. A. Suresh Babu.
 He held important positions in various academic bodies of University of Kerala.
 His period of service was from Oct 1976-Mar 2007